-How to make Thai Spicy Chicken Noodle Soup
+How to make Thai Chicken Soup with Noodles

 Full instructions are included in the recipe below.
-But as a brief overview, to make this Thai Spicy Chicken Noodle Soup recipe, simply:
+But as a brief overview, to make this Thai chicken soup with noodles recipe, simply:

 - Make the flavor base: Sauté the onions and bell pepper in a bit of coconut oil.
 Then add the garlic, ginger, and red curry paste.

 - Add the liquids & chicken: Stir in the coconut milk, broth, fish sauce, and cooked chicken.

 - Cook the noodles: Add the rice noodles to the pot and let them sit for a few minutes.